microsoft/Azure-PDF-Form-Processing-Automation-Solution-Accelerator/README.md

 ## Power BI Dashboard

-Below PowerBI dashboard illustrates overview of sample safety form processing results, showing the number of occurrences by selected categories.
+Below Power BI dashboard illustrates overview of sample safety form processing results, showing the number of occurrences by selected categories.
 The category is the field key defined by the Azure Form Recognizer labeling tool.

 ![PBI w Text Search](./Deployment/Images/PBI-Overview.png)